310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% bubble Hiiro %}
 Mhm.
 You mean Kiryu Kuro-senpai from Akatsuki, correct?
 He was a member of the club until he graduated last year.

-I haven’t interacted with him much so I don't know him very well— actually, no, I *have* become more knowledgeable about him through you, since you often speak about him.
+I haven’t interacted with him much so I don't know him very well — actually, no, I *have* become more knowledgeable about him through you, since you often speak about him.

 You must really respect this “Taishou” of yours, Buchou.